-4. After the VLDL has lost most of its fats it becomes smaller and is known as an IDL.
+4. After a VLDL has unloaded most of its fats it becomes smaller and is known as an IDL.

-7. IDLs are then broken down by hepatic lipase into LDLs (the triglycerides are removed in this process).
+7. IDLs are then broken down by hepatic lipase into LDLs (triglycerides are removed in this process).

-8. LDLs have a relatively high cholesterol content whilst having minimal fatty acids and glycerol content.
+8. LDLs have relatively high cholesterol content whilst having minimal fatty acids and glycerol content.

 9. LDL circulates and is absorbed by various tissues via binding to LDL receptors.

-10. Any excess LDL is taken up by the liver via LDL receptors. . .
+10. Excess LDL is absorbed by the liver via LDL receptors. . .

 Damaged LDL is recognised by the scavenger receptor on macrophages causing them to engulf the damaged LDL.

-Because the LDL is damaged it causes macrophages to transform into foam cells (which is a key step in the initiation of the atherosclerosis process).
+The damaged LDL causes the macrophage which engulfed it to transform into a foam cell (which is a key step in the initiation of the atherosclerotic process).